NVIDIA/NeMo-Curator/tutorials/curriculum-dataprep/README.md

 - Only take samples used for Nemotron Nano training
 - Remove empty and malformed samples
 - Remove non-English samples
-- Remove samples longer than 8k tokens (with chat template applied)
+- Remove samples longer than 8k tokens (with chat template applied via the tokenizer).
+To tokenize the text, the user must specify the boolean flag `--tokenize`.
+If `--tokenize` is not set, then the text will not be tokenized and the text length (number of characters) will be returned instead.

 After filtering, it sorts all samples by completion length, then "interleave" thinking ON/thinking OFF for curriculum learning.
 For large datasets, we recommend using `--approximate-interleave` which interleaves the data by Dask partition rather than row by row.
 If you prefer to interleave globally (per row), then you can remove `--approximate-interleave` from the script command.